-- c.
-Do not permit water in pipe until a period of at least four hours has elapsed for solvent weld setting and curing, unless recommended otherwise by solvent manufacturer. - 4.
-Attach pipe identification tape directly to pipe as specified in Section 02601, where colorimpregnated and stenciled pipe is not utilized. - 5.
-Do backfilling when pipe is cool. - a.
-Pipe can be cooled by operating the system for a short time before backfill, or by backfilling in the early part of the morning before the heat of the day. - 6.
-Curing: - a.
+- a.
 When the temperature is above 80°F., allow soluble weld joints at least 24 hours during the time before water is introduced under pressure. - b.
+When temperature is below 80°F., follow manufacturer's recommendations.

+E. Assemblies:

-When temperature is below 80°F., follow manufacturer's recommendations. - E. Assemblies: - 1.
-Routing of sprinkler irrigation lines as indicated on the Drawings is diagrammatic.
-Install lines (and various assemblies) in such a manner as to conform to the details per the Drawings. - 2.
+- Routing of sprinkler irrigation lines as indicated on the drawings is diagrammatic.
+Install lines (and various assemblies) in such a manner as to conform to the details per the drawings. - 2.
 Install NO multiple assemblies in plastic lines.
-Provide each assembly with its own outlet. - 3.
-Install all assemblies specified herein in accordance with respective detail.
-In absence of detail drawings or Specifications pertaining to specific items required to complete work, perform such work in accordance with best standard practice with prior approval of City's Representative. - 4.
+Provide each assembly with its own outlet. - Install all assemblies specified herein in accordance with respective detail.
+In absence of detail drawings or Specifications pertaining to specific items required to complete work, perform such work in accordance with best standard practice with prior approval of CLIENT's Authorized Representative. - 4.
 PVC pipe and fittings shall be thoroughly cleaned of dirt, dust, and moisture before installation.
 Installation and solvent welding methods shall be as recommended by the pipe and fitting manufacturer. - 5.
 On PVC to metal connections, the Contractor shall work the metal connections first.
 Teflon tape or approved equal, shall be used on all threaded PVC to PVC, and on all threaded PVC to metal joints.
 Light wrench pressure is all that is required.
-Where threaded PVC connections are required, use threaded PVC adapters into which the pipe may be welded. - F. Conduit and Sleeves: - 1.
-Coordination: Sleeving shall be considered existing only when installed under another contract.
-For all other installations, provide materials and coordinate conduit and sleeve installation with other trades as required to facilitate smooth construction sequence. - 2.
-Conduit: Furnish and install conduit where control wires pass under or through walls, walks and paving.
+Where threaded PVC connections are required, use threaded PVC adapters into which the pipe may be welded.

+F. Conduit and Sleeves:

+- 1. Coordination: Sleeving shall be considered existing only when installed under another contract.
+For all other installations, provide materials and coordinate conduit and sleeve installation with other trades as required to facilitate smooth construction sequence. - Conduit: Furnish and install conduit where control wires pass under or through walls, walks and paving.
 Conduits to be of adequate size to accommodate retrieval for repair of wiring and shall extend 12 inches beyond edges of walls and pavement. - 3.
 Sleeving: Install sleeves for all pipes passing through or under walks and paving as shown on the Drawings.
-Sleeving to be of adequate size to accommodate retrieval of wiring or piping for repair and shall extend 12 inches beyond edges of paving or other construction. - G. Line Clearance:
+Sleeving to be of adequate size to accommodate retrieval of wiring or piping for repair and shall extend 12 inches beyond edges of paving or other construction.

+G. Line Clearance: